Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Macroscopic Description

-\paragraph{Local Equilibrium.} Local equilibrium holds throughout the system.
-By this we mean that, in the steady state, the expectation of any local observable approaches that of an equilibrium system at the local temperature \(T(\mathbf{u})\) as \(L \to \infty\).
-This excludes steady states with metastable regions, i.e., densities remaining inside the forbidden interval \((1-\rho_c, \rho_c)\) by an \(L\)-independent amount, where
+\paragraph{Local equilibrium.} Local equilibrium holds throughout the system: the expectation of any local observable approaches that of an equilibrium system at the local temperature \(T(\mathbf{u})\) as \(L \to \infty\).
+Our numerical results are consistent with local equilibrium, see Sec.~\ref{sec: local equilibrium}.
+This originates from the fact that the rates in Eq.~\eqref{eq: nonequilibrium rates} break detailed balance by an amount that scales as $1/L$ for $L\to\infty$.

-is the spontaneous density, as given by Onsager’s formula~\cite{yang1952ising}.
-It likewise precludes persistent currents whose amplitude does not decay with \(L\).
-Local equilibrium, however, does not exclude long-range correlations, currents, or fluctuations around equilibrium, provided their amplitude vanishes with system size.